-Committed inventory refers to both stockpile-grade materials and nonstockpile-grade materials that have been sold or traded from the stockpile, either in the current fiscal year or in prior years, but not yet removed from stockpile facilities.
+Committed inventory refers to materials that have been sold or traded from the stockpile, either in the current fiscal year (FY 2004) or in prior years, but not yet removed from stockpile facilities as of September 30, 2004.

-Authorized for disposal refers to quantities that are in excess of the stockpile goal for a material, and for which Congress has authorized disposal over the long term at rates designed to maximize revenue but avoid undue disruption of the usual markets and loss to the United States.
+Authorized for disposal refers to quantities that are in excess of the stockpile goal for a material, and for which Congress has authorized disposal over the long term at rates designed to maximize revenue but avoid undue disruption of the usual markets and financial loss to the United States.

-Disposal plan FY 2001 indicates the total amount of a material in the National Defense Stockpile that the U.S. Department of Defense is permitted to sell under the Annual Materials Plan approved by Congress for the fiscal year.
-Fiscal year 2001 is the period October 1, 2000, through September 30, 2001.
+Disposal plan FY 2004 indicates the total amount of a material in the National Defense Stockpile that the U.S. Department of Defense is permitted to sell under the Annual Materials Plan approved by Congress for the fiscal year.
+Fiscal year 2004 is the period October 1, 2003, through September 30, 2004.
+For mineral commodities that have a disposal plan greater than the inventory, actual quantity will be limited to remaining disposal authority or inventory.
 Note that, unlike the National Defense Stockpile, helium stockpile sales by the Bureau of Land Management under the Helium Privatization Act of 1996 are permitted to exceed disposal plans.

-Disposals FY 2001 refers to material sold or traded from the stockpile in fiscal year 2001; it may or may not have been removed by the buyers.
+Disposals FY 2004 refers to material sold or traded from the stockpile in fiscal year 2004.